Mumps is caused by the mumps virus. It spreads through direct contact with saliva or through sneezing and coughing.

 There’s no specific treatment for mumps, but here are some ways to ease your child’s symptoms:

-- Give your child paracetamol in recommended doses to help lower his fever and reduce pain and discomfort.
+- Give your child paracetamol or ibuprofen in recommended doses to help with fever and reduce pain and discomfort.

-- Give your child soft foods to eat so she doesn’t have to chew too hard.
+- Give your child soft foods to eat so they don’t have to chew too hard.

 - Avoid giving your child sour foods because these foods can stimulate saliva.